 Having a wealth of presser feet available makes projects easier and allows me to do lots of cool stuff I never even considered before getting this set.
 I’d recommend it to anyone starting out, intermediate, or expert because there is just so much versatility in this kit.
 It also makes a really great gift for anyone who sews!

+Please feel free to share this post (if you are so inclined) on Pinterest or wherever you normally share all the good stuff!
 Have you got the 32 piece presser foot set?
 If so, what is your favourite foot to use?